ThunderFly-aerospace/TFLORA01/README.md

-# TFLORA01B - UAV LoRa Transceiver Module
+# TFLORA01 - UAV LoRa and FSK Transceiver

 The TFLORA01B module is designed for long-range telemetry transmission from UAVs using LoRa technology.
 It operates in the sub-GHz frequency band and is based on the Semtech SX1262 transceiver, which supports LoRa and (G)FSK modulation for various telemetry and IoT applications.